How to Register Online

 See maui.hawaii.edu/mli for MLI application information.

 In this intermediate course, students will learn to apply communication skills in American Sign Language (ASL) based on previous training.
 The course will focus on observing expressive and receptive skills through the use of hand signage.
-Students will be introduced to members of the deaf and hard-of-hearing community to practice acquired language skills in social settings.
-All students are welcome but, the instructor strongly suggests taking LANG6709 Introduction to ASL prior to this intermediate class.
+Students will be introduced to members of the deaf and hard of hearing community to practice acquired language skills in social settings.
+All students are welcome but, the instructor is strongly suggests taking LANG6709 Introduction to ASL prior to this intermediate class.

 Education